New Tour

 Dinner

 It’s time to hit the road!
 This morning, a 45-minute transfer brings us to a medieval stone bridge arching over the Red River, Türkiye’s longest waterway.
 From here, our first ride alternates between the lush, farm-studded riverbanks and the dry, sun-drenched hills of the Anatolian plateau.
-After around 40 km, we stop to visit the lesser-known underground city of Özkonak, carved into the soft volcanic rocks by Early Christians; it features stables, wine cellars, and living quarters for thousands of people.
-Back on the bikes, a sweeping downhill leads us back to the river and into Avanos, the region's artisan heart.
-We’ll refuel with a traditional cave lunch before visiting a local workshop to witness Hittite-era pottery techniques, still using the river's red clay today.
-The rest of the afternoon is spent off the bikes to explore the iconic fairy chimneys of Monks Valley and the hauntingly beautiful rock-cut dwellings of the Zelve Open Air Museum.
-A final 30-minute transfer brings us to Mustafapaşa, where we spend the next three nights nestled among the village’s elegant façade of 19th-century Greek stone mansions.
+We finish after 46 km as we reach the lesser-known underground city of Özkonak.
+Carved into the soft volcanic rocks, Özkonak features stables, wine cellars, and living quarters used primarily by early Christians sheltering from war and persecution.
+From here we transfer a short distance to Avanos, the region’s artisan heart, where we refuel with a cave lunch before visiting a workshop to witness Hittite-era pottery techniques, still using the river's red clay today.
+Another short drive then brings us to the dramatic sheer cliffs and hauntingly beautiful rock-cut dwellings of the Zelve Open Air Museum.
+A final 30-minute transfer brings us to Mustafapaşa, where we spend the next three nights nestled among the village’s elegant façades of 19th-century Greek stone mansions.

 Gul Konaklari